-What is Missing in Your Risk Analysis?
+What Is Missing in Your Risk Analysis?

 The least used and most often improperly used analysis by Technical Traders and Retail Traders is Risk Analysis.
 All too often, traders are choosing high risk stock picks without realizing it.
 See candlestick chart example below.

 This analysis is NOT using percentages, but rather using the technical patterns within the chart in order to do the following:

-- Find the lowest risk trade from a group of potential stock picks.
+- Find the lowest Risk trade from a group of potential stock picks.

 Explorations Beyond the Basics

-Webinar includes how to create a scan that tracks Dark Pool Quiet Accumulation.
+MetaStock Webinar includes how to create a scan that tracks Dark Pool Quiet Accumulation.
 Click HERE

 High Frequency Trading Action webinar to learn which setups cause automated High Frequency Trader orders to trigger and why.
 Learn MORE

-Trading the automated markets along with Market Participant Groups that use Time Weighted Average Price orders, Volume Weighted Average Price orders, and High Frequency Trading predatory millisecond orders requires using MODERN analysis and tools.
-It is hard to abandon techniques learned on the internet that appear everywhere but in order to be successful, traders need to change how they approach trading.
+Trading the automated markets along with Stock Market Participant Groups that use Time Weighted Average Price orders, Volume Weighted Average Price orders, and High Frequency Trading predatory millisecond orders requires using MODERN analysis and tools.
+It is hard to abandon techniques learned on the internet that appear everywhere, but in order to be successful, traders need to change how they approach trading.

-Taking the time to calculate risk using Risk Analysis will significantly improve your profitability by eliminating high risk and low profit trades.
+Taking the time to calculate Risk using Risk Analysis will significantly improve your profitability by eliminating high risk and low profit trades.